microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgGroupSite.md

               - `[CreatedDateTime <DateTime?>]`: Timestamp of when the group was created.
 The value cannot be modified and is automatically populated when the group is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in).
 Read-only.
               - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: directoryObject
               - `[Description <String>]`: An optional description for the group.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
               - `[DisplayName <String>]`: The display name for the group.
 Required.
+Maximum length is 256 characters.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
               - `[Drive <IMicrosoftGraphDrive>]`: drive
               - `[Drives <IMicrosoftGraphDrive[]>]`: The group's drives.
 Read-only.
               - `[Events <IMicrosoftGraphEvent[]>]`: The group's events.